 The official name of the competition is The Henry Dunant Memorial Moot Court Competition (the "Moot Court").
-The ICRC and ISIL are the official organizers of the National Moot Court competition in India.
-National competitions in other participating countries will be organized by the ICRC in collaboration with partner institutions, including Kathmandu School of Law in Nepal, Dhaka University in Bangladesh and the University of Colombo in Sri Lanka etc. The South Asian Regional Moot Court competition will be organized in any of the participating countries jointly by the ICRC Regional Delegation in New Delhi, the ICRC delegation in the respective country and a partner organization.
+The ICRC and ISIL are the official organisers of the National Moot Court competition in India.
+National competitions in other participating countries will be organised by the ICRC, in collaboration with partner institutions.